KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-chee_1_sdlab_project/SRSdocument_LibraryManagementSystem.md

+# SRS DOCUMENT
+## Library Management System
-# Functional Requirements
+#### Functional Requirements
 The Librarian does the following function(s):-
-1. Add Article
+- Add Article
  New entries must be entered in database
-2. Update Article
+- Update Article
 Any changes in articles should be updated in case of update
-3. Delete Article
+- Delete Article
 Wrong/Expiry/Un-usable entry must be removed from system
-4. Inquiry Members
+- Inquiry Members
 Inquiry all current enrolled members to view their details
-5. Inquiry Issuance
+- Inquiry Issuance
 Inquiry of all database articles

-6. Check out Article
+- Check out Article
 To issue any article must be checked out
-7. Check In article
+- Check In article
 After receiving any article system will reenter article by Checking
-8. Inquiry waiting for approvals
+- Inquiry waiting for approvals
 Librarian will generates all newly application which is in waiting list
-9. Reserve Article
+- Reserve Article
 This use case is used to reserve any book with the name of librarian, it can be pledged
-10. Set user Permission
+- Set user Permission
 From this user case Librarian can give permission categorically, also enabling/disabling of user permission can be set through this use case.
 MEMBER does the following function(s):-
-1. Authentication
+- Authentication
 User must authenticated before accessing system
-2. Search Article
+- Search Article
 User can search any article
-3. Request Article
+- Request Article
 After successful searching member mark this book as requested article
-4. Check Account
+- Check Account
 This use case is used to check account details
-6. Check out Article
+- Check out Article
 To issue any article must be checked out
-7. Check In article
+- Check In article
 After receiving any article system will reenter article by Checking
-8. Inquiry waiting for approvals
+- Inquiry waiting for approvals
 Librarian will generates all newly application which is in waiting list
-9. Reserve Article
+- Reserve Article
 This use case is used to reserve any book with the name of librarian, it can be pledged
-10. Set user Permission
+- Set user Permission
 From this user case Librarian can give permission categorically, also enabling/disabling of user permission can be set through this use case.
 MEMBER does the following function(s):-
-1. Authentication
+- Authentication
 User must authenticated before accessing system
-2. Search Article
+- Search Article
 User can search any article
-3. Request Article
+- Request Article
 After successful searching member mark this book as requested article
-4. Check Account
+- Check Account
 This use case is used to check account details

-# Non-Functional Requirement
+#### Non-Functional Requirement
 •	Safety Requirements
 The database may get crashed at any certain time due to virus or operating system failure.
 Therefore it is required to take the database backup.